handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

    db.password: your_efadmin_password
    ```

-   For more details, see [How to find JDBC Connection Properties](https://github.com/SAP-samples/btp-kyma-multitenant-extension/tree/main/documentation/prepare/configure-hana#how-to-find-jdbc-connection-properties).
+   See [How to find JDBC Connection Properties](https://github.com/SAP-samples/btp-kyma-multitenant-extension/tree/main/documentation/prepare/configure-hana#how-to-find-jdbc-connection-properties) for more details.

 1. Update the `s4hana.destination.*` properties.